 Next, we will use a spreadsheet to plot the positions of the 20 brightest objects of your plate.
 The example used here is done in Google Sheets, which requires a free Goggle Account, but you can use MS Excel, or any other spreadsheet software available to you.

-Create a new Sheet, and import the csv file that you downloaded from this page (File->Import).
+Create a new Sheet, and import the .csv file that you downloaded from in step 1 above using File -> Import.
 You should see your data neatly arranged in a table.
 Select the last two columns (X and Y) and create a “Scatter Plot”.
 X and Y are the coordinates of the positions of each object on the plate, with the origin being located at the centre of the plate.
 You should get a plot like the one shown below.

 Print the scatter graph you have created.
 Now, in groups or individually, imagine the points in your graph are stars on the sky, and imagine what they might represent.
 Draw your constellation, and write a short paragraph about what it means.